Pseudo-Hamiltonian neural networks for learning partial differential equations: Background: Derivatives, discretizations and neural networks

 \subsection{Spatial derivatives and convolution operators}

-Moving from finite-dimensional systems to infinite-dimensional systems introduces the issue of spatial derivatives to neural network models.
-Thankfully, a proposed solution of this issue can be found in recent literature, as several works have noted the connection between finite difference schemes for differential equations and the convolutional neural network models originally developed for image analysis \cite{Cai2012image, Dong2017image, Ruthotto2020deep, Bar2019learning}.
+Moving from finite-dimensional systems to infinite-dimensional systems introduces the issue of how to approximate spatial derivatives by the neural network models.
+Thankfully, a proposed solution to this issue can be found in recent literature, as several works have noted the connection between finite difference schemes for differential equations and the convolutional neural network models originally developed for image analysis; see \cite{Cai2012image, Dong2017image, Ruthotto2020deep, Bar2019learning, Celledoni2023predictions}.

 Given a function $u$ and a kernel or filter $w$, a discrete convolution is defined by